This Bear Is About To Draw Blood

 Chart 1 below shows a six-month chart of the S&P 500 Index with Fibonacci retracement levels marked on the right side.
 As you can see, shares reached the 61.8% level on Wednesday.
 We believe this is where the market will begin to collapse as dire reports of economic hardship flood the airwaves and investment website pages.
 It is going to get very, very ugly.

-At the time of this article – just 60 days since the virus first victim, more than 1.1 million Americans have been diagnosed with COVID-19, aka 'the Coronavirus,' more than 62,000 have perished from a disease that causes its victims to suffocate to death.
+At the time of this article – just 60 days since the virus' first victim, more than 1.1 million Americans have been diagnosed with COVID-19, aka 'the coronavirus,' more than 62,000 have perished from a disease that causes its victims to suffocate to death.
 More than 2,000 Americans will die from this virus in the next 24 hours, and another 2,000 the next day, and another 2,000 the next...

 Moreover, with the pandemic causing the shutdown of businesses across the world, US GDP is expected to drop by -30% in the second quarter.
 Do investors think that the market is going to return to prior highs – as if we all just had a 'snow day' – without consideration of these fundamental facts?
 For many, the answer is apparently 'yes.'
 However, these are the marginal traders who see the equity market the way they see Las Vegas – a chance to 'score' big!